 Two Women of My Heart: A Poem

-Two metaphorical women peacefully coexist in my heart
+Two metaphorical women live forever in my heart

-New World, the one I married and with whom I share my dreams
+New World, my wife with whom I share my dream

-and Europe, my mother with whom I happened to part
+and Europe, my mother with whom I chose to part

-out of an explorer's spirit, or just out of some youthful whims.
+out of young curious spirit, or maybe out of a whim.

-By blood and soul in me a European I'll forever be
+By blood and soul in me a European I'll always be

-son of a thousand year old town with more than an epic past
+a son a of millennium old town with an epic past

-with kings and wars, and ethnic sentiment as deep as sea
+with air of ethnic sentiment as deep as a sea

 As I may listen to Chopin's romantic piano sounds

-and smell of torches in the air everywhere to be found.
+and a smell of those torches in the air to be found.

-Yanked out of my soul's natural habitat and home
+Yanked out from my soul's habitat and home

-by a gypsy's passion to search for something new
+by a passion of a gypsy in search of the new

-with no loyalty telling me what's the next to do.
+with no loyalty to tell me what's the next to do.

-as warm embrace of mother no woman can make the same
+warm embrace of mother no wife makes the same

-so no woman can match Europe, that old and noble dame.
+so no place can match Europe, that old and noble dame.